diku-dk/futhark-mem-sc22/README.md

 Running the commands above will pull and execute the container in question, putting you in a command prompt in the `benchmarks` directory.
-There, you can run `make tables` to run all benchmarks or e.g. `make table1` to make table run.
+There, you can run `make tables` to run all benchmarks or e.g. `make table1` to reproduce individual tables.
 Use `make help` for additional information.

 Alternatively, you can automatically run and display all tables by executing one of the following commands: